FALL 2022 APPLICATIONS - TWO OPTIONS:

 - Spring applications accepted beginning July 1.

 Our LL.M.
 Program is designed for individuals who have received legal training outside the United States and would like to expand their knowledge of American and international legal systems.
 The LL.M.
-Program in the American Legal System is split into fall and spring semesters, ending with graduations in mid-May and January.
+Program in the American Legal System is divided into fall and spring semesters, ending with graduations in mid-May and January.
 Attendance at an introductory week focusing on the American legal system is required of all LL.M. degree candidates and is held the week prior to the beginning of fall and spring semester classes.

-- Applicants must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS), or the DUOLINGO English Test if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
+- Applicants must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or the DUOLINGO English Test if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
 William & Mary will not accept scores older than two years at the time of application.
 The minimum TOEFL scores acceptable for admission are 90 (Internet-based total).
 The minimum IELTS score is 6 and the minimum DUOLINGO score is 95.

 - International students must satisfy the U.S. government's requirements for admission into the United States.
 Admitted international students typically apply for the F-1 student visa or the J-1 exchange visitor visa and must complete the proper financial forms to be submitted with their tuition deposit.
 You will be sent documents to present at a U.S. embassy or consulate for use in applying for your visa.
-For additional information, visit the College’s International Student Service website.
+For additional information, visit William & Mary's International Student Service website.

 - To graduate, a degree candidate must be in residence as a full-time student for two semesters while earning a minimum of 24 credit hours with a minimum cumulative quality point average of 2.0.